 An optional insurance scheme that will refund school fees if an accident or sickness interrupts your child's education.
-Additionally it covers the main fee payer should they be involved in a fatal accident.
 Fees will be covered for up to a maximum of five terms.

 STUDENT PERSONAL ACCIDENT INSURANCE

 The College subscribes to a Student Accident Scheme which offers world-wide accident insurance for all students.
 The cost of this insurance is covered within the school fees.